-At the time of Confederation, the Supreme Court was not the final court of appeal in Canada; its decisions could be appealed to the Judicial Committee of the Privy Council in London for final judgment.
-Over the years, appeals to the Judicial Committee of the Privy Council were gradually abolished, and its jurisdiction over the Supreme Court's decisions finally ended in 1949.
+At the time of its creation, the Supreme Court was not the final court of appeal in Canada; its decisions could be further appealed to the Judicial Committee of the Privy Council in London, UK, for final judgment.
+Over the years, appeals to the Judicial Committee of the Privy Council were gradually phased out, and the Committee's jurisdiction over Canada finally ended in 1949.
 Since then, the Supreme Court of Canada has been the highest court of appeal for civil, criminal and constitutional cases.

-The authority to appoint judges to the Supreme Court resides with the Governor in Council.
-In concrete terms, this means that the federal government alone exercises this discretion.
-Despite what the principle of federalism might entail, at present there is no formal requirement to consult the provinces in the Supreme Court judge appointment process, while the Court is the final arbiter of division of powers disputes between federal and provincial governments.
+The authority to appoint judges to the Supreme Court resides with the Governor in Council (Supreme Court Act, s.
+4(2)).
+In concrete terms, this means that, legally speaking, the federal government alone exercises this discretion.
+Despite what the principle of federalism might entail, there is at present no constitutional requirement to consult the provinces in the Supreme Court appointment process, and this even though the Court is also the final arbiter of disputes regarding the distribution of legislative powers between federal and provincial governments.

 Québec has continually demanded changes to the appointment process for Supreme Court judges.
 It has argued that it should have the constitutional right to participate in the appointment process for the three judges whose seats are reserved for Québec on the Supreme Court and to consent to those appointments.
 This demand was expressly reiterated in a resolution unanimously adopted by the National Assembly of Québec on October 29, 2013.

 When the legality of the appointment of a Federal Court of Appeal judge to one of the seats reserved for Québec on the Supreme Court of Canada was challenged, the federal government asked the Supreme Court, in a reference issued on October 22, 2013, to rule on two questions pertaining to the appointment that was being challenged.